To Compare LMS Systems the Right Way, You Need to Understand How They Operate

 Any LMS worth its code will offer a broad range of readymade templates for assessment.
 We recommend looking for eLearning products that take a qualitative approach to online training.
 Why?
 Certain metrics and assessment tasks combine to boost proficiency and productivity to help admin—and the system—better understand gaps in each learner’s knowledge.
 (Remember when we talked about managing performance better?)

-A user-friendly dashboard for tracking progress and reporting on everything from overall cohort completion rates down to individual user statuses is something to look out for—emphasis on user-friendly.
-It’s important to ascertain not just if vendors offer reporting, but how advanced and astute their reporting functions are.
-Otherwise, you might find yourself paying for additional plugins or programs that give the depth of reporting you’re after, which can blow out the budget and stakeholders’ expectations.
+A user-friendly dashboard for tracking progress and reporting on everything from cohort completion rates down to individual user statuses is something to look out for—emphasis on user-friendly.
+It’s important to ascertain not how advanced and astute reporting functions are.
+Otherwise, you might find yourself paying for additional plugins or programs that give the depth of reporting you’re after, but which blow out the budget and stakeholders’ expectations.

 Much like fashion, trends come and go in the learning management software space.
 Education has adapted to the changing needs and proclivities of not only learners, but the world.
 (Forgive us the ‘big brain’ moment.)
-And that’s the biggest step forward: from a management-centric approach to a learning environment to one that integrates assessment with user-directed training.
+And that’s the biggest step forward: From a management-centric approach to a learning environment, and finally to one that integrates assessment with user-directed training.

-The future of AI in learning management software relies heavily onintegrations with the human capital management (HCM) or HR suite to be successful.
-Just as we talked about pushing and pulling data earlier, it’s crucial here for historical data provided by HRIS to meld with the real-time learning data found in the LMS to identify trends and patterns, and make recommendations of content for learners and learners primed for succession to HR.
+The future of AI in learning management software relies heavily on integrations with the human capital management (HCM) or HR suite to be successful.
+Just as we talked about pushing and pulling data earlier, it’s crucial here for historical data provided by HRIS to meld with the real-time learning data found in the LMS to identify trends and patterns, as well as recommend content for learners and spotlight learners for succession plans.

 The endless capacity to curate content and create linear learning pathways for multiple individual learners is one of the AI’s biggest strengths.
 The system sifts through content and places only the most relevant and engaging in front of each learner, based on their preference for format (e.g. video or reading), all the while identifying gaps in job roles for HR to utilise in agile talent management.
 We say let the machines take over.

-The concept is self-explanatory: content is delivered through more than one channel to educate the end user.
-It creates a high quality and flexible (and, if as above, equipped with smart tech, highly adaptable) learning environment.
+The concept is self-explanatory: Content is delivered through more than one channel to educate the end user.
+It creates a high quality and flexible online learning environment.
 And it’s not just about where learners access their content, but how.
-Where there’s text for those who can use their laptop to learn, there need be complementary audio for those commuting in their cars—making multichannel learning a crucial tool for accessibility.
+Where there’s text for those who can use their laptop to learn, there needs to be complementary audio for those commuting in their cars—making multichannel learning crucial for accessibility, too.

-Multichannel learning allows for anytime, anywhere access to training, which fosters an interest in lifelong learning.
-This in turn leads to faster development and application of skills learned, and an ever-present cycle of continual professional development.
+Multichannel learning allows for anytime, anywhere access through online training, which fosters an interest in lifelong learning and a cycle of continual professional development.

-For individuals with visual, auditory, cognitive and mobility disabilities, it’s important they can access learning content in pursuit of the same learning outcomes as their peers.
-Your learner population is no doubt diverse, so it’s important to create a learning environment that is comfortable for and welcoming to all.
-You’d be forgiven for thinking LMS accessibility is a single feature.
-However, it’s a series of features and design principles that alight to create a positive user experience (UX).
+For individuals with visual, auditory, cognitive and mobility disabilities, it’s important they can access the same learning outcomes as their peers.
+Your learner population is no doubt diverse, so you want to create a learning environment that is comfortable for and welcoming to all.

 The near-ubiquitous LXP sent out something of a war cry to the LMS when it barged onto the scene.
-Josh Bersin coined the phrase learning experience platform (LXP) to describe a select few platforms that were focused less on management and more on experience (duh), but the LXP has become its own behemoth in the time since.
+The phrase learning experience platform (LXP) originally described a select few platforms that were focused less on management and more on experience (duh), but the LXP has become its own behemoth in the time since.

-An LXP pulls content from different sources and third party providers to recommend and deliver tailored pathways for users.
+An LXP pulls content from different sources like training companies and third party providers to recommend and deliver tailored pathways for users.
 Sound familiar?
-It’s because AI, skills mapping and data analytics underpin the functionality ofintelligent discovery.
+It’s because there are three tenets of intelligent discovery:

-Most LXP systems already included some kind of skills-based categorisation for content.
-The new wave of thinking is towards building skills or capabilities assessments, inferences and learning pathways based on and that feeds back into LXP content.
+Most LXP systems already include some kind of skills-based categorisation for content.
+The new wave of thinking is towards building skills or capability assessments, inferences and learning pathways based on and that feeds back into LXP content.
 This allows learners to view content (and only content) that is relevant to their previous and current experience, career aspirations and interests.

 Tracking data, with good intentions.
-Many LXPs have, in the past, recommended content based on how many others have interacted with it.
-This is good, but we can do better—especially as a program with high interaction may edge out other, more valuable or credible content.
-Traffic is not necessarily a good indicator of value.
+In the past, many LXPs have recommended content based on how many others have interacted with it.
+This is good, but we can do better—especially as traffic is not necessarily a good indicator of value and a program with high interaction may edge out other, more valuable or credible content.
 Ergo, today’s swing is towards what others recommend.
 Confused?
 The difference is that other users can source content, recommend it for the LXP, and then the LXP decides who it is relevant for.

 This is the newest and most innovative approach to content analysis.
 With a few clicks of a button, your LXP can be programmed to analyse what content is trying to teach people.
 Automated pedagogical analysis creates a backlog of readymade and personalised training, assessments and microlearning for learners, based on everything from capabilities, credibility and expertise.
 Chatbots are new additions to this category too; based on conversation, they can recommend new content, pull up training history and estimate how long it may take to finish a course.